anyscale/madewithml.github.io/docs/about.md

 ---
 template: main.html
 title: Our Mission
 description: Machine learning is not a separate industry, instead, it's a powerful way of thinking about data.
-We aim to educate and enable the community to responsibly deliver value with ML.
+We aim to educate and enable the community to responsibly develop, deploy & maintain ML.
 keywords: mlops, applied ml, machine learning
 ---